-If you want to avoid the hassle and cost of dealing with a real estate agent when putting your house on the market, you can consider selling it privately.
-However, this involves a great deal of paperwork.
-If you’re familiar with the details of the house-selling process in Ontario, handling your property yourself can work well in your favor.
+If you are wondering, “Can I sell my house without a realtor in Ontario?”
+The answer is yes, absolutely. in fact, you can avoid the hassle and cost of dealing with a real estate agent when putting your house on the market, by selling it privately.
+However, you need a great deal of paperwork for selling a house by the owner.
+If you’re familiar with the details of how to sell a house privately in Ontario, then handling your property yourself can work well in your favour.

 Purchase and Sale Agreement

-The Agreement of Purchase and Sale form is of the utmost importance and should be on the top of your list to fill.
+The Agreement of Purchase and Sale form is of the utmost importance and should be on the top of your list to fill out.
 Also known as ‘Form 100’, it’s issued by the Ontario Real Estate Association (OREA).
-You can find the form online.
+You can find this private home sale form online.

 Initially, the buyer fills out this form by consulting their lawyer or realtor.
 Once this is achieved, the form will make its way to you, and a purchase offer on your home is made official.
 A complicated document, the agreement of purchase and sale, contains a great deal of information that you should thoroughly go through, like the price offered on the house, details regarding the buyer and seller, and the terms of completion.